Starkey Halo i110 User Review

 Thanks for the review Bob!
 If you have a question or comment, please feel free to post it below.

 Notes from ZipHearing: The feature Bob mentioned that allows him to create custom programs is called “SoundSpace”, and the GPS feature is called “Geo-tagging.”
-You can learn more about the TruLink App and the Halo’s capabilities by visiting this website.
+You can learn more about the TruLink App and the Halo’s capabilities by visiting Starkey’s website.

 If you’d like a free phone consultation with a licensed hearing provider, please feel free to call us at 800-731-6794.